 - Hydrocephalus: this condition is one where there is an accumulation of fluid on the brain, which can cause neurological problems

 Oxygen Deprivation Leading to Birth Injuries

 Birth injuries often involve hypoxia (brain injury due to lack of oxygen) leading to brain damage, cerebral palsy, learning disabilities or developmental delays.
 Parents may not realize that there is a problem until the child encounters difficulty learning to speak or progressing through the educational system.
-Or it may be apparent right away, as in the case of Erb's palsy that leaves a baby unable to use an arm.

 - Hypoxia: If a baby has reduced oxygen, his or her heart rate will respond in certain ways.
 The response will show up on the electronic fetal monitoring system.
 The system alerts nurses and doctors to the baby's struggle.
 In some cases, by monitoring the baby carefully, medical professionals can prevent damage.
 However, in cases where monitoring did not occur properly, a child can sustain harm because of negligence.

 - Placental abruptions: This occurs when the placenta separates from the uterus completely before the baby is born.
 This condition prohibits the fetus from receiving the proper nutrients and oxygen and can cause the mother to bleed.

 - Umbilical cord problems: Oxygen deprivation can stem from umbilical cord problems as well.
 If the cord becomes wrapped around the baby's neck, or if there is too much pressure on the cord, there is a risk that not enough oxygen will reach the infant.

 - Uterine rupture: A uterine rupture occurs when the wall of the uterus tears.
 Often it is at the site of a former C-section and can prevent the baby from receiving the proper oxygen and nutrients.